-Mary-Elizabeth “Mimi” Harmon is a scientist turned storyteller on a mission to help people live better-feeling lives, particularly around their careers.
+Mary-Elizabeth “Mimi” Harmon is a scientist turned storyteller on a mission to help people live better-feeling lives.

 After leaving the laboratory as an HIV researcher, Mimi did a stint as a staff scientist at Greenpeace before joining the federal ranks as a fellow at the Centers for Disease Control and Prevention, and later as an analyst for the Department of Health and Human Services, Office of Inspector General.
 In the latter role, she evaluated programs and wrote data-driven stories (i.e., reports) for Congress, including a compelling account of healthcare fraud that prompted regulatory changes and several indictments.

-With Capitol Hill in her peripheral vision, Mimi has now set her sights on using her storytelling talents to strengthen and promote U.S.-based small businesses, and to create public service campaigns.
+With Capitol Hill in her peripheral vision, Mimi has now set her sights on using her storytelling talents to strengthen and promote U.S.-based small businesses, and to create campaigns around community health and worker welfare.

-Mimi’s second book, Striding Giant: A Recovering Over-Thinker Finds Her Foothold, is coming in 2019.
+Mimi’s second book, “STRIDING GIANT: A Recovering Over-Thinker Finds Her Footing in Her Career,” is coming in 2019.